Needle-Free brain pressure test for kids hits snag before starting

 Summary

-This study aimed to see if a handheld device (CPMX3) could safely estimate brain pressure in children by measuring pressure in a forehead vein.
-It was designed for children aged 8-21 who already had standard brain pressure monitors.
-The study was withdrawn before enrolling any participants.
+This study aimed to see if a handheld device called CPMX3 could safely estimate brain pressure in children by measuring pressure in a forehead vein.
+It planned to compare these readings with standard invasive measurements in children aged 8 to 21 who already had brain pressure monitors.
+However, the study was withdrawn before any participants were enrolled, so no conclusions can be drawn.

 Disclaimer Read more